Ashish0926/weather-app/README.md

 # Weather App

-A web app that uses Rapid Api to get weather and related informations for the location entered.
+A web app that uses Rapid Api to get weather and related information for the location entered.